 Britain's new Tory chancellor demands EU budget freeze

-Turning the tables on European calls for national austerity, Conservative finance minister George Osborne told his new partners it was "unacceptable" for Brussels to demand a six percent increase in its budget at a time of crisis and belt-tightening in the bloc's economy.
+Turning the tables on European calls for national austerity, Conservative finance minister George Osborne told his new partners it was "unacceptable" for Brussels to demand a six percent increase in its 2011 budget at a time of crisis and belt-tightening in national economies.

-"I put to (my fellow ministers) that there should be a cash freeze for 2011 in the budget, given what many member states are having to do," the chancellor of the exchequer told reporters on his first day representing the new British coalition government in Europe.
+"I put to (fellow ministers) that there should be a cash freeze for 2011 in the budget, given what many member states are having to do," the chancellor of the exchequer told reporters on his first day representing the new British coalition government in Europe.

 "I was not alone... in saying that this was unacceptable, that many, many member states are having to accept public expenditure restraint and indeed cuts in administration costs," he stressed, referring notably to Greece, Spain and Portugal.

-Osborne underlined that the commission's proposal to increase the 27-nation bloc's joint budget for next year by "six percent, including a 4.5 percent increase in admininstration costs," had triggered a "a lively discussion."
+But on the EU budget he was unwavering, stressing that the commission's proposal to increase the 27-nation bloc's joint budget for next year by "six percent, including a 4.5 percent increase in administration costs," had triggered "a lively discussion."

 Osborne said he discovered allies in France and Sweden in particular, and cited with intense irony "quite an interesting moment when the Greek finance minister was explaining to the commission the importance of European budget restraint."

-The 2011 budget, worth 142.6 billion euros (176.4 billion dollars), foresees a 4.5 percent increase in administrative costs for EU institutions, including 2.9 percent for the commission itself, with the creation of new high-paying posts.
+The planned 2011 budget, worth 142.6 billion euros (176.4 billion dollars), foresees a 4.5 percent increase in administrative costs for EU institutions, including 2.9 percent for the commission itself.

 The EU and its European member governments are already engaged in a tussle over mooted salary hikes for some 50,000 European functionaries, which was referred to the European Court of Justice in Luxembourg following strikes around Christmas.